Bin Yu: Research

-Other research included research in the area of statistical machine learning methods/algorithms (and associated statistical inference problems) such as dictionary learning, non-negative matrix factorization (NMF), EM and deep learning (CNNs and LSTMs), and heterogeneous effect estimation in randomized experiments (X-learner).
+Other research topics include dictionary learning, non-negative matrix factorization (NMF), EM and deep learning (CNNs and LSTMs), and heterogeneous effect estimation in randomized experiments (X-learner).

 Honors and awards

 Yu is a fellow of the Institute of Mathematical Statistics, the IEEE, the American Statistical Association, the American Association for the Advancement of Science, the American Academy of Arts and Sciences, and the National Academy of Sciences.
 In 2012, she was the Tukey Lecturer of the Bernoulli Society for Mathematical Statistics and Probability.
 In 2018, she was awarded the Elizabeth L. Scott Award.
 She was invited to give the Breiman lecture at NeurIPS 2019 (formally known as NIPS), on the topic of veridical data science.
+In 2021, she was awarded an honorary doctorate by the University of Lausanne.
+And in 2023, she received the COPSS distinguished achievement lecture.